 Consider a small example.
-Suppose that four our of 12 items in a carton are defective.
+Suppose that four out of 12 items in a carton are defective.
 Two of the items are selected uniformly at random.
-What is the chance that exactly 1 of the items drawn out is defective?
+What is the chance that exactly 1 of the items drawn out are defective?

 This problem is an example of sampling without replacement and arises occasionally in statistical sampling from small populations.
-These problem are actually quite rare in practice, as small populations can usually be tested completely, and for large populations the difference in probabilities between sampling without replacement and with replacement become very small very quickly.
+This type of problem is rare in practice, as small populations can usually be tested completely, and for large populations the difference in probabilities between sampling without replacement and with replacement become very small very quickly.

-That being said, this type of problem does come up once in a while, and so it is helpful to see how to tackle it.
+That being said, this type of problem does come up once in a while, so it is helpful to see how to tackle it.